Havana Cuba Travel Guide

 Interacting respectfully with Cuban culture makes your journey more substantial.

-A handshake with direct eye contact is common for formal greetings.
+A handshake having direct eye contact is common for formal greetings.
 Close friends and family may greet with a kiss on the cheek.

-Lightweight, relaxed clothing is beneficial for most daily activities.
+Lightweight, relaxed clothing is good for most daily activities.
 For religious sites, modest attire with shoulders and knees must be covered shows respect.

 Dining is generally relaxed.
 It is polite to wait until everyone is served before eating.
 Tipping is expected and appreciated for good service.